grynmoor/panprom-wiki/content/index.md

 this is less of a wiki and more of a messy box for me to shove my messy thoughts into and eventually turn into something more coherent!!!! enjoy!!!!!!!!!!!!!!

-testing sync! hehwehhwhehehee it it working? very very cool if so!
+testing sync! hehwehhwhehehee it it working?

 [check out my daily notes i suppose?](https://grynmoor.github.io/panprom-wiki/tags/notes)